Client Experiences & Outcomes

 "Thank you again for the work you did on my résumé, etc. I ended up having a very successful interview schedule over the past several months.
 I came close to landing a major role at Accenture and am now on their list of eligible managing directors.
 In the meantime, I have landed a CMO role with a tech start-up, which I am very excited about.
 Thank you again for your considerable efforts." — Digital Marketing & Product Development expert, Chief Marketing Officer résumé, San Francisco, CA

 Texted from 37,000 feet: "I'm on a flight from LGA to SFO and facing 11 meetings today.
-CEO on down.
-My big question is how to answer the greatest weakness question!" — Global Business & Technology Management Executive résumé, New York, NY
+CEO on down." — Global Business & Technology Management Executive résumé, New York, NY

 "I love the way you think!" — Managing Director, Marketing Technology résumé, San Francisco, CA